 Applications will be accepted through Nov 1, 2023, and applicants will receive further information by December 1, 2023 and should expect to begin meeting in January of 2024.
 The program timeline is seven to nine months.
 Depending on the aim and needs of the circle, it may meet more or less frequently.
 All meetings will be virtual this year to prioritize safety, to ensure meetings are convenient to attend, and to encourage broad participation across all of New England.

 A call for mentors and mentees is typically announced each fall on the NEA website and NEA-Discuss listserv.
 Mid-career and senior-level professionals are encouraged to participate as mentors; ideally, co-mentors will bring different levels of experience and perspectives to their circle.
-Please contact the Membership Co-Chairs with questions or to express your interest in participating as a mentor or mentee.
 Mentors and mentees are matched to a circle depending on their interests, goals, and availability.
 The application process includes an initial survey that will help determine applicant's interests and support the initial matching.

-Mentoring Circles meet for 1-2 hours once per month for the length of the program.
-Meetings can be in-person or virtual.
+Mentoring Circles meet for 1-2 hours once per month for the length of the program, or more or less frequently depending on the aim and needs of the circle.
+Meetings will be virtual this year.
 Each Mentoring Circle's conversations will vary based on the group's dynamic, but the focus should be on career growth, facing challenges, and solving problems.
 All participants should be willing to give and get professional and personal support from the other members of the circle.
 The group provides accountability to each other and should be a confidential environment.
 Mentors will help guide and promote productive discussions in the circle to ensure all members of the group have an opportunity to participate.
 Mentees will come prepared to contribute as much as they hope to gain from the circles, with the understanding that mentoring is a self-directed process.